Fixtures in Real Estate

 There are five tests that are referenced as a mnemonic which is also known as M.A.R.I.A. that is utilized in the State of California.

-- Agreement Between the Parties – The purchase contract state that ALL fixtures and fittings attached to the property shall be included in the property.
+- (A) Agreement Between the Parties – The purchase contract state that ALL fixtures in real estate and fittings attached to the property shall be included in the property.

 Changing out appliances after a purchase contract has been agreed upon is a mistake.
 However, sellers do it!
 Perhaps you purchased a home with a beautiful garden with stunning tulips that bloom every year.
 The landscaping and flower beds are considered fixtures.

 House fixtures are anything that is attached to the home as discussed previously.
 Examples of fixtures in real estate would include the following:

 - Towel racks

 - Window coverings